-Many states restrict or prohibit employers from requiring individuals to provide user names and passwords to personal social media accounts
+Minnesota and many other states restrict or prohibit employers from requiring individuals to provide user names and passwords to personal social media accounts

 - Implement a social media screening strategy and be consistent

 - Develop a plan that addresses

 - Who's doing the searching?

 - What are you looking for?

 - Where/how are you searching?

 - When are you searching?